Vuurvos1/twitchTTS/README.md

 #### Voice

-You can select a different text to speach voice by adding the voice parameter, by default this is set to Brian `voice=Brian`
+You can select a different text to speech voice by adding the voice parameter, by default, this is set to Brian `voice=Brian`

-You can choose from qutie a large selection of voices
+You can choose from quite a large selection of voices

 ```
 Aditi   | Amy     | Astrid   | Bianca   | Brian     | Camila   | Carla